-Tilhill Forestry has a dedicated professional Investment and Property team, covering the whole of the UK, who draw not only on their own expert knowledge, but also that of our teams of locally based forestry and harvesting managers who are well placed to provide a full end to end service to potential investors.
+Tilhill’s dedicated professional Forestry Investment team covers the whole of the UK and draw not only on their own expert knowledge, but also that of our teams of locally based forestry and harvesting managers who are well placed to provide a full end-to-end service to potential investors.

 Once we understand your investment objectives we can help source a suitable property from both ‘on market’ and ‘off market’ opportunities, provide you with a full Acquisition Report including an indicative Cash Flow, professional crop measurement and assessment, advice on pricing and then support you and your other professional advisors through the sale process.

 If you think we could help develop your plans for a forestry investment please get in touch with one of our investment foresters who will be very pleased to help you.